TV and Video: What if global content creators become king? Bookmark has been added

 This scenario assumes that global players increasingly drive the video and TV market in countries, such as the Netherlands, while content owners bypass the platforms to build direct relationships with consumers.

-Be the first to receive the newest blogsSign up here
+Be the first to receive updates on this topicSign up here

 If the content endgame scenario would become reality, the Dutch TV and video market would be dominated by global production companies investing heavily each year in creating blockbuster films, dramas and TV shows in ultra high definition and potentially 360-degree and virtual reality formats.
 They would seek to sell this content worldwide to amortise their production costs across as many customers as possible.
 To build a strong relationship with households, these global companies increasingly invest in local content, thus pushing local players out of the aggregation and distribution markets.